 5. Don’t hurry up, take your time

-Remember to use the minimum heat, which gives the best results and also reduce the damage to your hair.
+Remember to use the minimum heat, which gives the best results and also reduces the damage to your hair.

 6. Work on smaller sections

-Dealing with too much hair at once can be overwhelming, difficult and ultimately harmful for your hair.
-When you work on smaller sections, let’s supposed it’s an inch or 1 ½ inch or less of hair at once, its better than taking wider or thicker hair portions.
+Dealing with too much hair at once can be overwhelming, difficult and ultimately harmful to your hair.
+When you work on smaller sections, let’s supposed it’s an inch or 1 ½ inches or less of hair at once, it’s better than taking wider or thicker hair portions.
 Big and chunky sections of hair won’t straighten properly and you will be not satisfied with the results.